 Prophecies of Malachy

-The Irish hermit Maelmhaedhoc O'Morgair (1094-1148) (his name was Latinized as Malachy) is the assumed author of a list of attributes of the future popes, starting from Celestinus II (1143-44).
+The Irish hermit Maelmhaedhoc O'Morgair (1094-1148) (his name was Latinized as Malachy) is the assumed author of a list of attributes of the future popes, starting from Celestine II (1143-44).

 The document was most likely written in the late XVIth century; each pope is identified by a couple of words.

 For the successor to John Paul II, the prophecy states De Gloria Olivae (Glory of the Olive).
-Certainly if these words had been written for the successor of Pope Urban VIII, they would have been taken as an indication in favour of Cardinal Giovan Battista Pamphilj, because his coat of arms showed a dove bearing an olive branch (the icon of this page shows a Pamphilj dove in S. Agostino).
+Certainly if these words had been written for the successor of Pope Urban VIII, they would have been taken as an indication in favour of Cardinal Giovan Battista Pamphilj (Pope Innocent X), because his coat of arms showed a dove bearing an olive branch (the icon of this page shows a Pamphilj dove in S. Agostino).